 Add NAVY BEANS, HAM BONE, ONION, CELERY, GARLIC, THYME, SALT, and BLACK PEPPER to a 5-quart slow cooker.

-Set the slow cooker on LOW for 6 hours (for soaked beans) or 9 hours (for unsoaked beans).Note: Timing may vary; see the footnote about the final cook time.
+Set the slow cooker on LOW for 6 hours (for soaked beans) or 9 hours (for unsoaked beans). *See footnote about the final cook time.

-During the last hour of cooking, stir in the carrots and continue cooking until both the carrots and beans are tender.
+During the last hour of cooking, stir in the CARROTS and continue cooking until both the carrots and beans are tender.

-For a creamier soup like you see in some of my recipe photos, use a potato masher to mash some beans in the pot to thicken the broth.
-Add the shredded ham back to the soup and serve warm.
+Once the beans are fully cooked, remove the ham bone along with any bones or gristle.For a creamier soup, as you see in some of my recipe photos, use a potato masher to mash some beans in the pot to thicken the broth.

 To store, cool the leftovers to room temperature and refrigerate in airtight containers for up to 5 days or freeze for up to 3 months.